matrixxx-dev/matrixxx-initrd-build/README.md

 ********************************************************************************
 #### Content of '01-scripts-build-initrd-busybox': {#build-initrd-busybox}
+> [!CAUTION]
+> The copilation of busybox does not work with any kernel!

 - **00-script-get-busybox-repository.sh**
   - generates the basic output directory where the Git repository will be stored
 - **00-script-set-busybox-repository-default.sh**